Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    > Note: Expansion of the tarball may take more than 45 minutes.

-   The rest of this procedure will use the `CSM_RELEASE` variable and expects to have the contents of the CSM software release tarball plus any patches, workarounds, or hotfixes.
+   The rest of this procedure will use the `CSM_RELEASE` variable and expects to have the contents of the CSM software release tarball plus any patches, workarounds, or hot fixes.

    ```bash
    linux# CSM_RELEASE=csm-x.y.z